mono/website/community/google-summer-of-code/reports/2017/cppsharp-mohit-mohta.md

 I also tried my hands on a few tasks which I couldn't accomplish.
 For example,
 * A user was getting expection with boost::signals2 [here](https://github.com/mono/CppSharp/issues/861).
 I tried fixing this but with little luck.
 So, finally I just compiled all my efforts for this issue in a doc and left it as a comment there on the issue.
 I would like to work on this again in future.
 * Publishing the Linux and macOS binaries from Travis to GitHub : I gave this a try in my initial days and this is almost done.
-Just there were some issues with osx dylibs which needs to be resolved before I can get this working.
+Just there were some issues with macOS dylibs which needs to be resolved before I can get this working.
 But, since this wasn't much high on the priority list then, so I left it for later.
 And, would try to do it later on.
 * [Bind delegates with higher-level managed types](https://github.com/mono/CppSharp/issues/511) : I attempted this one for a while, but  then wasn't confident enough about my knowledge of delegates so I left it and moved on to solve other issues.
 But, now I since I've already solved few issues that concern delegates, I feel much more confident.
 I'd love to give this a shot again after the summer.
 I just hope I get it right this time.
 * I'd love to ask the maintainers for more work that I could do and keep learning this way, whenever I get enough time.